dscho/xkcd/content/comics/2025-8-29-sea-level.md

   They're up there with coral islands, lightning, and caterpillars turning into butterflies.
 img: https://imgs.xkcd.com/comics/sea_level_2x.png
 ---
-{{incomplete transcript|Don't remove this notice too soon.}}

-[Single frame, with Megan and Cueball standing at a coastline, with water and waves visible.]
+[Single frame, with Megan and Cueball standing at a coastline with grass, with water and waves visible.
+They are looking at the ocean and are standing together.]

 Cueball: Hey, where's that big island we were looking at this morning?